Kolten Wong Player Props: Mariners vs. Rays

-The Seattle Mariners, including Kolten Wong and his .303 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Shane McClanahan and the Tampa Bay Rays at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners, including Kolten Wong and his .303 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at T-Mobile Park, Saturday at 7:15 PM ET.

-He had a hitless performance in his last game (0-for-4 with an RBI) against the Nationals.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Nationals.

 Kolten Wong Game Info & Props vs. the Rays